 ‘Dig Him Up’ cartoon by Crippen (real name Dave Lupton)

 This audio description has been compiled by Colin Hambrook in December 2017.
 It was commissioned by Disability Arts Online on behalf of NDACA (the National Disability Arts Collection and Archive).
-It is read by Joe Turnbull.
 It is approximately 7 minutes 50 seconds long.

 This is a cartoon penned in 2014 by the disability rights cartoonist Dave Lupton aka Crippen.
 The cartoon depicts in flat planes of vivid colour, a grey gravestone with the letters RIP and a wheelchair-user symbol set above a newly laid grave with a posy of flowers.
 The brown grave is set on a background of green grass and shrubs against a clear blue sky.
 A man with blonde hair, wearing a red jacket is holding up a large notice, which has the words ‘Exhumation Order’ written on it.
 He’s showing it to a gravedigger who wears a flat cap and blue overalls and holds a shovel.